ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 So lets get into it, you'll need the following if following on at home:

 1. 1024MB+ Ubuntu instance.
-We're using an [OrionVM Cloud](http://orionvm.com.au) instance
+We're using an [OrionVM Cloud](http://orionvm.com.au) instance, but most Amazon EC2 and Rackspace Ubuntu images will work fine after enabling `root` (Don't worry we will disable it again later)
 2. Your ssh public key
 3. About 10 minutes spare time.